stuartpb/seattledsa-rules/bylaws.md

 ### Section 6: Rules.

 All resolutions, amendments, and officer reports presented to the Local’s membership at the Convention will allow for a question and answer period to be followed by speakers wishing to voice their opinions.
-All other rules covering the conduct of the Convention or Special Meeting shall be set by the Local Council or a committee it appoints for that purpose.
+All other rules covering the conduct of the Convention or Special Meeting shall be set by the Local Council or a committee it appoints for that purpose subject to the approval of adoption of rules by the convention.

 ### Section 7: Electoral Endorsements.